 I don’t know how Christmas morning is at your Nest…here at THIS Nest…when the kids were growing up it was “controlled chaos”.

 However, who wants to spend Christmas morning “cooking” breakfast?
 Not me!
-I was dragging from replacing 2,437 elves and the “Big Guy” (I don’t know about your “Big Guy”….mine is asleep in 2.5 seconds on Christmas Eve!
+I was dragging from replacing 2,437 elves and the “Big Guy” (Not sure about your “Big Guy”….mine is asleep in 2.5 seconds on Christmas Eve!
 It’s my very own personal Christmas Miracle.)

 So… I came up with my version of the Breakfast casserole.
 It can be made the day before so you don’t even have to open your eyes on Christmas morning.
-You can just pop it in the oven while sporting your “24 days of Christmas” Hang Over!
+Just pop it in the oven while sporting your “24 days of Christmas” Hang Over!
 (Face it…Christmas is like the Zombie Apocalypse for us Moms. lol)

 So all my sleepy tired friends…let’s do this!

 How To Make Christmas Breakfast Casserole

 In a medium skillet, over medium high heat, add 1-2 Tablespoons of Vegetable Oil.
 Add 3/4 a package of Country Hash Browns.
 Sprinkle with Garlic Salt and Coarse Black Pepper to taste.

 Remove from skillet and place in the bottom of a 9 x 13 baking dish that has been coated with cooking spray.

 In the same skillet, over medium heat, brown 1 1/2 cups of breakfast sausage and 1 cup of diced ham.

 Add any vegetables you’d like to add.
 I like to add onions.
 You could also add Bell Peppers, or Green Chili Peppers.